speedybits/PokerTetris/CARDTRIS.md

      - All point calculations are rounded up to the nearest integer
   2. Hand Restrictions:
      - Level 1: All poker hands are valid (except high card)
-     - Level 2: Pairs no longer count as valid hands
+     - Level 2: Pairs no longer count
      - Level 3: Two Pairs also no longer count
      - Level 4: Three of a Kind also no longer count
-     - Level 5: Straight also no longer counts
+     - Level 5: Straight also no longer count
-     - Level 6: Flush also no longer counts
+     - Level 6: Flush also no longer count
-     - Level 7: Full House also no longer counts
+     - Level 7: Full House also no longer count
-     - Level 8: Four of a Kind also no longer counts
+     - Level 8: Four of a Kind also no longer count
      - Level 9+: Only Royal Flush and Straight Flush count

 ### Scoring System